Penhale Woodland - Heysham

 Having a welcome break for lunch, safely distanced!

 We paid an autumn visit to Penhale to remove a fallen tree and clear some brambles and bracken from the area above the 'cliff' to make room for some new trees.
 We also pruned some vegetation to clear the paths.
 What did we find under the beech tree?
 Earthstar puffballs (Geastrum triplex).
-See the three in the last picture below.
+See the three in the last picture above.
 Very strange-looking!
 Never seen them before.